The global and independent platform for the SAP community.

 avatar

-SAP Automation combines migration and innovation: Continuous Integration and Deployment
+SAP Automation combines migration and innovation: continuous integration and deployment

 CI and CD

-Hybrid cloud platform as target architecture
+Hybrid cloud platform as the target architecture

-Ecosystem is being modernized towards hybrid cloud architecture and SAP users will increasingly use a service mix of on-premises, private and public cloud environments from hyperscalers - not only for SAP but also for non-SAP workloads.
+The trend is clearly moving toward integrated hybrid multi-cloud platforms and cloud-native applications.
+These will be one of the key topics for the future of the SAP world as well.
+The SAP ecosystem is being modernized toward a hybrid cloud architecture, and SAP users will increasingly use a service mix of on-premises, private and public cloud environments from hyperscalers—for both SAP and non-SAP workloads.

-The strategic core tasks for existing SAP customers can be divided into the areas Run, Extend and Simplify.
-Run SAP means the certified use of a hybrid cloud infrastructure, which is the basis for secure operation, scaling and management of traditional and cloud workloads in all environments.
-Extend SAP includes cloudnative development, which is the design, deployment and management of any application on any environment.
-Finally, Simplify SAP addresses management and automation, which is the simple and seamless management of platforms and automation across hybrid environments, from deployment to day-to-day operations.
+The core strategic tasks for SAP customers can be divided into the areas Run, Extend and Simplify.
+“Run SAP” refers to certified use of hybrid cloud infrastructure, which is the basis for secure operation, scaling and management of traditional and cloud workloads in all environments.
+“Extend SAP” includes cloud-native development, which means the design, deployment and management of any application in any environment.
+Finally, “Simplify SAP” encompasses management and automation, i.e. the simple and seamless management of platforms and automation across hybrid environments, from deployment to daily operations.

 The required modernization of SAP applications on the way to the Intelligent Enterprise.
 Source: Red Hat.

-Automation as a cornerstone
+Automation is the cornerstone

 Ansible Automation Platform